history of the SS United States Lines S.S.

 Finally on November 16, 1964 the great S.S.
 America commenced an exciting new life having been purchased by Mr. Alexandros Chandris, who the author knew rather well, considering I worked and managed a Chandris GSA in Australia and I dearly loved their purchases, especially their three magnificent William Francis Gibb designed Liners, be they the two ex Matson ships, or that great and the largest Chandris ship they would ever the S.S.
 Australis!

-I trust that you will enjoy this new work, which at this time is NOT quite complete as yet, for you may note from the INDEX below that not all the links are active as yet.
-However, please return whenever you are able and check IF the next chapter is online and then enjoy more of this superb liner, as well as the others!
+I trust that you will enjoy this updated work, which at this time is NOT quite complete as yet, for you may note from the INDEX below that not all the links are active as yet.
+But health permitting, they will be soon!

 Where the ships of the past make history & the 1914 built MV Doulos Story